wasp-lang/wasp/web/docs/general/wasp-ts-config.md

 Play with the Wasp TS config, see if you can improve it in any way, and get a feel for it.
 Some ideas to experiment with:

 - How would you go about reducing the boilerplate in `main.wasp.ts` file?
 Helper functions, loops?
-- Can you imagine a better API / abstractions?
-If you do, what would it look like?
-Maybe you can even implement it on top of our API?
+- Can you imagine a better API or better abstractions?
+If you can, what would that look like?
+Perhaps you can even implement it on top of our API?
 - Give a try at implementing your own file-based routing if that is what you like: you are now in Turing complete language and have access to the disk!
 - Surprise us!